 Let's continue to delve into some of the data on the Mac that contains system garbage so that we can show you ways on how to remove system junk on Mac to release some space.

-Most people would like browsing the internet, watch some videos, or read news using our Mac.
+Most people would like browsing the internet, watching some videos, or reading the news using our Mac.
 However, only a few know that once you use your browser, it saves your browsing data on your hard drive automatically.
 Once you visit the same site, the data was already been saved for you to be able to open it in the future quickly.
-This is a so-called Cache that taking up space on your hard disk and you need to remove these cache files to get space back.
+This is a so-called Cache that takes up space on your hard disk and you need to remove these cache files to get space back.

 All of your messages, text files, and other information that you can see on your screen when you are using your Mac is actually saved in a folder.
 This will help your Mac to translate that information into another language.
 Language files are actually used so that an application will be able to support other languages.
 However, most of these languages are the ones that you do not actually need.

 Once that you have installed and then removed applications, as well as viewing websites and installing games on your Mac, it actually takes up space on your hard disk.
 These are called your development junks.
 These type can actually become a cause for your Mac to slow down on its performance.
 There are also instances that these files are invisible and is stored in a hidden folder.